-As Trinitas enters its twenty-third year this fall, there will be a host of new faces on our campus.
-In addition to over twenty new families, we are welcoming a number of new faculty members to the Trinitas community.
+As Trinitas enters its twenty-fourth year this fall, there are a number of new faces on our campus.
+In addition to sixteen new families, we are welcoming several new faculty members to the Trinitas community.
 We thank God for his blessings on our faculty and are eager to introduce these fine folks to you.